anga83/sliding-puzzle-solver/README.md

 ./sliding_puzzle --weights 1.5                  Use a custom heuristic weight for the A* algorithm.
 Must be a positive floating-point number.
 Can't be used together with --shortest.
 ```

+In case you need a sliding puzzle to test the code, you might want to check out the daily [Bing Image Puzzle](https://www.bing.com/spotlight/imagepuzzle).

 ### Compilation